miyosmart/org.openhab.binding.miyocube/README.md

 # MiyoCube Binding

 This binding integrates the [Miyo Smart Irrigation System](https://miyo.garden) The integration happens through the local Miyo Cube, which acts as the central gateway for the sensors and valves.
+For more info see [https://miyo.garden/pages/open-hab](https://miyo.garden/pages/open-hab)

 ![Miyo](doc/icon.png)
 ![Miyo](doc/miyo-logo.png)